In the immigration debate, one picture powers thousands of tweets

-Getty photographer John Moore took the photo of the 2-year-old Honduran asylum seeker, along with several others, on what he's described as a moonless night, June 12.
-Since the picture was published, it's gone viral.
-The New York Daily News put it on its cover.
-It's the cover image for the Facebook fundraiser for RAICES to reunite kids with their families, which has raised more than $12 million so far.
+Getty photographer John Moore took the photo of the 2-year-old Honduran asylum seeker, along with several more, on June 12, a night he's described as moonless.
+It's gone viral.
+The New York Daily News ran on the front page.
+It's the cover image for the RAICES, a Facebook fundraiser to reunite kids with their families, which has raised more than $12 million so far.
+On Thursday, Time magazine on Twitter unveiled an animation of its latest cover, showing the little girl cut out from the photo, across from a cutout of President Trump.
+The cover line: "Welcome to America."

 That toddler has become one of the focal points for the Trump administration's controversial zero-tolerance policy of separating children from undocumented immigrants crossing the border into the US.
-More than 2,000 children have been placed in chain-link pens (or metal cages, as some call them) at detention facilities in Texas in the past six weeks, kept apart from their parents amid debate about what's immigration policy, what's law, who started it and who can end it.
+More than 2,000 children have been placed in chain-link pens -- or metal cages, as some call them -- at detention facilities in Texas over the past six weeks.
+They've been kept apart from their parents amid a finger-pointing debate over what's immigration policy, what's law, who started it and who can end it.

-Photos, particularly of kids in desperate situations, have a long history of going viral, even before anyone called it that.
+Photos, particularly of kids in desperate situations, have a gone viral since before people described them that way.

 "Photographs have an amazing way of capturing humanity — good or bad," said Seth Gitner, associate professor of newspaper and online journalism at Syracuse University.
 Photos can show us the toll something like family separation can take on those involved and give us an in-person view we might not get otherwise.

-In reality, the story of children being separated from their families has been out for a while.
-The New York Times reported it back in April.
-As far back as March 2017, President Donald Trump's chief of staff John Kelly, who was then head of the Department of Homeland Security, told CNN the administration was considering such a practice.
+The story of children being separated from their families has been out for a while.
+The New York Times reported it in April.
+As far back as March 2017, President Donald Trump's chief of staff, John Kelly, who was then head of the Department of Homeland Security, told CNN the administration was considering such a practice.

 It's only in these past couple of weeks, though, that public outcry reached a boiling point.
 Citizens, politicians, religious organizations and tech companies from Apple to Microsoft spoke out, calling for something to be done.
+Audio obtained by ProPublica from inside a detention facility brought the cries of children right into people's headphones.
 On Wednesday, Trump seemed to bow to public outrage and signed an executive order effectively ending the separation of families at the border for now.
 When a reporter asked him whether the images of children had affected him, Trump said, "Yes, they affected everyone."

+Thursday, Bloomberg reported that during a cabinet meeting, Trump said he'd be directing authorities to reunite those previously separated.

 In some ways, it's unsurprising that Moore's work would pack such a punch.
 He's a Pulitzer Prize-winning photographer who's been documenting undocumented immigration for a decade.
 Moore didn't immediately respond to a request for comment, but he told NPR earlier this week that "as a photojournalist, it's my role to keep going even when it's hard.
 But as a father, and I have a toddler myself, it was very difficult to see what was happening in front of my lens and thinking what it was like for my kids to be separated from me."